kylophone/AXIA-LUFS/README.md

 ###How does this work?
 Raw PCM is extracted from each packet.
 PCM converted to 64-bit float, and handed to libebur128 for loudness measurement.
 ###To Do
 Buffer input / confirm packet sequence.
+(RTP does not guarantee packets arrive in order; xNodes buffer 3 frames on the recieve side IIRC)
 ###Setup and Use
 * Get `libebur128`, and then compile axialufs.c.